 Previously I explained how Valentine’s Day is celebrated in Japan.
 For those who haven’t read that article I recommend reading it before continuing with this article because both celebrations are connected and you cannot understand White Day without knowing how the Valentine’s Day is celebrated in Japan.
 But in summary, Valentine’s Day in Japan only gives chocolate, and are the girls who give it to the boys.
-And those of you who have read the article of Valentine may remember that we advance you that the boys have their day to give chocolate just a month later, on White Day (ホワイトデー) or White Day.
+And those of you who have read the article of Valentine may remember that we advance you that the boys have their day to give chocolate just a month later, on White Day (ホワイトデー).

 What is the White Day?

 As I explained in the article I mentioned above, on Valentine’s Day the girls not only give chocolate to their partners, but also to their coworkers or classmates, their friends, etc. It is what is known as guiri-choco or “obligation chocolate”.
 On White Day, men must return gifts to all women who received chocolate on Valentine’s Day.
 Tradition says that the gift has to cost triple (or at least double) the value of the chocolate they received on Valentine’s Day.
 This fact of giving something that has a triple value of the original gift is called in Japanese sanbai gaeshi (三倍返し).

 For that reason too, you don’t usually give handmade things to coworkers.
 The main reason is because this type of more elaborate chocolate is reserved for your partner or the person you like.
 But the second reason is because if you give something handmade, the other person has no way of knowing how much money you have spent to make the gift, and it’s also difficult to calculate the value of something handmade because it has sentimental value too.
 So you put the other part in a compromise, and in the end they end up buying something much more expensive than they should.